 Building a home takes skill.
 Your house was probably built by someone who created many of the homes in your neighborhood.
 Most every home has a basement.
 Many have finished basements.
 Some have finished areas, and room for storage and some homes have unfinished basements.
-Finished or unfinished, your basement floor is made of concrete and may be sinking as you read this!
+Finished or unfinished, how do you recognize a sinking basement floor?

 Concrete slabs sink because the earth beneath it begins to compress due to evaporating moisture in the ground.
 Lack of rainfall or snow can affect not only your basement but your garage floor, driveway, sidewalk, patios and steps.
 Your contractor is usually not to blame for your concrete slabs sinking into the ground.

 Concrete Raising Systems works with other professionals such as foundation and peering specialists to ensure that your concrete foundation and floor is safe and stable to support the upper levels in your home.

 If you suspect you have a sinking basement floor, call Concrete Raising Systems.
 We can evaluate your basement floor and do what we can to fill the void beneath it with our polyurethane foam lifting mud jacking material.
 Our polyurethane system is designed not to sink again (unlike traditional mud jacking techniques that use a combination of sand, water, and cement to fill gaps).
 Our foam spreads up to 7 feet in both directions ensuring that all the potential voids under your basement floor are filled, and your concrete is now supported and secure.
 Don’t wait.
 It will only be more costly if you do!

 This post was originally created in July, 2014 and has been updated.